abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 ---

-## Activate network interfaces and install NetworkManager
+## (CLI system) initialize network interfaces

-If network is down after reboot (especially in a CLI system), do the following:
+If network is down after reboot do the following:

 * Use `ip link` to see the status of network interfaces, look for e.g. `eth0` (or enp0s3 or similar if in a VirtualBox VM) and see if the status is "DOWN".